Game Editor

 Flow and links

-• Call another automation — enable or disable a different automation.
+• Automation action — enable, disable, or stop a different automation.

-• Run a scene — run a scene’s action sequence.
+• Scene — run a scene’s action sequence.

-• Delay — wait a set number of seconds before the next action.
+• Wait — pause for a set time before the next action.

 Integrations

-• Send message (MQTT) — publish a message to an MQTT topic for other systems to pick up.
+• Publish MQTT message — send a message to an MQTT topic for other systems to pick up.

 You don’t have to start a real game to check your work.
-Use Test Run to fire the automation on demand and watch what happens.
-It shows live status as it goes — Starting, Queued, Running, Waiting, and finally Success or Error — along with an activity log of each action.
+Use Test to fire the automation on demand and watch what happens.
+It shows live status as it goes — Starting, Queued, Running, Waiting, and finally Finished or Failed — along with an activity log of each action.
 If a step fails, the log tells you which one and why.

 Build one: lights drop when the final puzzle is solved